GeoMop/bgem/README.md

 Longterm goal to have own CAD like library producing only compatible geometries (indepdent of OCC).
 - representation of B-spline curves and surfaces
 - approximation of point clouds by B-spline curves and surfaces
-- intersections of curves and surfaces
+- (in progress) intersections of curves and surfaces
 - composition of compatible 3D geometries using BREP format and B-splines
-- ultimate goal: fast algorithms for B-spline logical operations
+- (in progress) ultimate goal: fast algorithms for B-spline logical operations
-- work in progress

 ### bgem.gmsh
 Wrapping 'gmsh-sdk' meat and bones into enjoyable being.